Label Reading 101

 A big one on my list is the term “made with whole grains”, which merely means there are some whole grains in the food, not that it’s made of entirely whole grains.
 Look for 100% whole wheat or 100% whole grain to get the biggest bang for your caloric buck.

 Generally, the more over the top and prevalent the health claims on an item are, the farther they are from actually being healthy.
 For 16 common misleading food claims, check out this post on Health.com!

 Consider the Ingredients

 Health claims can be subjective and misleading, but listed ingredients tell the real story.
 Two general tips I always recommend, are to seek items with the least amount of ingredients, and the more known ingredients (like the ones you can pronounce!) the better.
 It’s good to know that the ingredients are listed by weight in descending order, meaning the main ingredients are the top 3-5 listed on the label.
 Pay attention to these if you have any food allergies or sensitivities.

 I mentioned earlier about limiting added sugars, but what are added sugars?
 Simply, added sugars are those added to foodstuffs during processing/preparing.
 A banana has a lot of sugar, but it is natural, where as a candy bar has added sugar.
 This is a tricky one, because sugar has a ton of names that often fly under the radar.
 Check out this list on choosemyplate.gov and get familiar with the many names of added sugars.

-Cooking healthy at home is a goal for many of my clients, and healthy home cooking starts at the store.
-If you feel stuck and overwhelmed with planning healthy meals, my Power Hour Session can give you clarity.
-We’ll spend 60 minutes talking about where you are, and figure out how to get to where you want to be.
+Cooking healthy at home is a goal for many moms, and healthy home cooking starts at the store.
+If you feel stuck and overwhelmed with planning healthy meals, a Dig Deeper session can give you clarity.
+We’ll spend the full session talking about where you are, and figure out how to get to where you want to be.
 You’ll leave with an action plan of 1-2 specific goals and strategies that fit your life.
 Ready for change?
 Email me today and let’s talk!